Use Filter by Selection and Filter by Form while in a query's datasheet.

 Apply a filter to view select records in an Access database:

 Filtering is a useful way to see only the data that you want displayed.
 You can use filters to display specific records in a form, report, query, or datasheet, or to print only certain records from a report, table, or query.
 By applying a filter, you are able to limit the data in a view without altering the design of the underlying object.
-This article explains the types of filters in Access and how to apply, save or remove filters in an Access 2010 client database.
-This article does not apply to filtering records in an Access 2010 web database.
+This article explains the types of filters in Access and how to apply, save, or remove filters in an Access 2010 client database.
+It does not apply to filtering records in an Access 2010 web database.

 How filters are useful:

-Since the view you get after you apply a filter contains only records with the values that you selected, the rest of the data remains hidden until you clear the filter.
-Note: Columns in datasheets and controls in forms and reports that are bound to expressions do not support filtering.There are several types of filters and some of them are easy to apply and remove.
-Access 2010 contains some common filters that are built into every view.
-The availability of filter commands depends on the type and values of the field.
-For example, to view the records of people whose birthdays fall during a specific month, click the BirthDate column, on the Home tab in the Sort and Filter group, click Date Filters, and then select the required date period.
+Note: Columns in datasheets and controls in forms and reports that are bound to expressions do not support filtering.
+There are several types of filters, and some of them are easy to apply and remove.
+Access 2010 includes a set of common filters built into every view, and the commands available to you depend on the data type and the values of the field you click.
+For a text field you might see options such as Begins With or Contains; for a number field, Equals or Between; and for a date field, a rich set of period choices.
+For example, to view the records of people whose birthdays fall during a specific month, click the BirthDate column, then on the Home tab in the Sort & Filter group click Date Filters, and select the required period.
+Because these common filters are aware of the field's data type, they spare you from remembering the exact syntax an equivalent query criterion would require.